|

 Fixing up is the right thing to do when

-you are satisfied with your bike, you'll expect to be riding it
+you are satisfied with the fit of your bike, you'll expect to be

-a good bit for the next several years, and the replacement cost
+riding it a good bit for the next several years, and the replacement

-of a similar ride is $400 or more.
-Most people are going to put
+cost of a similar ride is $400 or more.
+Most people are going to

-a hundred bucks or so into a bike every three years or so, more
+put a couple of hundred bucks or so into a bike every three years

-often if it sees a lot of dirt or harsh weather.
-This assumes you
+or so, more often if it sees a lot of dirt or harsh weather.
+This

 Restoring is altogether different.
 When